azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_07.md

-# Challenge 7: Designer - deploy a machine learning model
+# Challenge 7: Deploy to AKS using Azure Machine Learning Designer

 Use the designer to deploy a machine learning model to predict the price of cars.
 This tutorial is part two of a two-part series.